core concepts

 Stack Logs

-This is the aggregate view of logs from all Services and Tasks for a given Stack (a Stack is usually representative of a unique deployment).
+This is the aggregate view of logs from all Services and Tasks for a given Stack (a Stack is usually representative of a unique Deployment).

 Navigate to the Stack from the Environment Dashboard page.